 This week’s cell prices were leveled to that of last week, where mono-Si M6 cells were still being concluded at a mainstream price of roughly RMB 1.27/W, while M10 and G12 cells had risen to about RMB 1.31/W and RMB 1.29/W respectively.
 Orders were successively finalized this week after the increase of cell prices last week, and the downstream sector is gradually accepting the risen prices.
 A number of businesses commented on having signed for most September orders under persisting order popularity.
 Module makers are attempting to bring down the prices during negotiation, though cell prices are relatively robust right now due to the constrained level of supply, and may remain at a high degree.
 The cell segment will continue to operate on a high utilization during September.

-Module prices continued to stabilize this week, where mono-Si 166mm modules were concluded at a mainstream price of roughly RMB 1.91/W, while mono-Si single-sided 182 & 210mm modules were respectively concluded at approximately RMB 1.97/W and RMB 1.99/W respectively, while bifacial double-glass mono-Si PERC modules were respectively concluded at RMB 1.97/W and RMB 1.99/W.
+Module prices continued to stabilize this week, where mono-Si 166mm modules were concluded at a mainstream price of roughly RMB 1.91/W, while mono-Si single-sided 182 & 210mm modules were concluded at approximately RMB 1.97/W, while bifacial double-glass mono-Si PERC modules were concluded at RMB 1.99/W.

 The incessant inflation of upstream polysilicon and cell prices as recently seen from the industry chain has further amplified the cost pressure of the module segment, where all module makers are experiencing a restricted level of profitability, aside from several integrated makers who are comparatively better at cost control.
 A number of module makers are still attempting to increase their quotations by RMB 0.02/W, with large-sized modules essentially arriving at more than RMB 2/W in quotations, though the volume of transactions has been on the lower end as the market requires a longer time to digest the corresponding high quotations.
 In terms of demand, domestic large ground power stations are likely to expedite in construction, while Europe’s suspended supply of natural gas and the concluded rainy reason in Brazil and Australia are likely to yield a fast increase in installation demand.
 The module segment has now ascended to roughly 80% in overall operating rate.
 N-type modules had stabilized in mainstream market quotations at RMB 2.16-2.2/W this week.